 In line with the above statement, summarise the six stages of value chain of a manufacturing firm.
-(6 marks) ges of value chain of a manufacturing firm.
-(6 marks) -- ---
+(6 marks)

 (b) Blacky Ltd. manufactures three products namely; A, B and C. The management is reviewing the profitability of the product line.